Frequently Asked Questions

 What percentage of a typical first-year class will return for their sophomore year?

-About 94 percent stay after their first year, thanks in large part to our unique schedule and location.
+About 96 percent stay after their first year, thanks in large part to our unique schedule and location.
 Choosing Colorado College is an intentional choice; most students investigate, long before they enroll, whether the Block Plan is right for them.
-We also have a robust advising program, allowing students to navigate their first year with help from a professor.
+We also have a robust advising program, allowing students to navigate their first year with help from a professor and an upperclassmen mentor.

 How do courses under the Block Plan transfer in and out?

-Because the Block Plan, begun in 1970, is a widely recognized scheduling system, students who choose to transfer from Colorado College do not have difficulty receiving appropriate credit at the schools to which they are transferring.
+Because the Block Plan, launched at CC in 1970, is a widely recognized scheduling system, students who choose to transfer from Colorado College do not have difficulty receiving appropriate credit at the schools to which they are transferring.
 One block is equivalent to four semester hours or six quarter hours.

 Can I get credit for AP, IB, or other college courses?

-It’s possible.
+Absolutely!
 Each department sets its own standards.
 Typically a 4 or a 5 on an AP exam, or a 6 or a 7 on an IB exam, will be worth credit.
 Course credits from other colleges may transfer if the grade is a C or better, the course is similar to one already taught at Colorado College (i.e. not agriculture), the course is taught on a college campus, and the course was not used to fulfill high school graduation requirements.
-More detailed information is available through our registrar’s office.
+More detailed information is available through our Registrar’s Office.

 What are the general requirements?

 Colorado College does not have a core curriculum, but we do have a distribution requirement.
 This means that while we expect students to have a breadth of experience in their curriculum, we do not specify particular courses.
 Students must declare their major by the end of their sophomore year and complete a total of 32 blocks for graduation.
-Check out our Academic section for more information.
+Check out our All-College Requirements page for more information.

 Are there required first-year courses?

 The first two blocks at Colorado College are the First-Year Experience, where students choose one of more than 30 interdisciplinary courses to introduce them to the Block Plan and the liberal arts.
-Explore FYEs in our Course Catalog.
+Explore FYE courses here.